Birth name: Eric Patrick Clapton

 - Gibson Firebird

-Eric has auctioned off many of his guitar to fund charitable causes.
+Eric has auctioned off many of his guitars to fund charitable causes.

 Eric's most famous guitar was called Blackie, which he assembled from the best components he could find.
 He played it from 1973 to 1985.